-Kids in Focus gives kids ages 10-13, who come from extremely underprivileged backgrounds, a chance to see themselves and their world in a new way.
-The kids have experienced some form of abuse, neglect, homelessness or poverty.
-The traumas can cause them to disconnect from their environments, from the people around them, and inevitably from themselves.
-They can find it difficult to trust and form good relationships with caring responsible adults.
+Kids in Focus gives kids ages 10-18 years, who come from extremely underprivileged backgrounds, a chance to see themselves and their world in a new way.
+These kids have experienced some form of adversity such as abuse, neglect, poverty, homelessness, death, or critical medical conditions.
+These traumas can cause them to disconnect from their environments, the people around them, and inevitably, themselves.
+They can find it difficult to trust and form strong relationships with caring, responsible adults.
 Their circumstances can stunt emotional growth and self-awareness.

-Kids in Focus is honored to play a part in the healing process by providing children with caring adult volunteers who model positive methods of communication.
-The children have the opportunity to channel their emotions through the expressive art of photography, to learn creative problem solving, and to build trust working with others.
+Kids in Focus is honored to play a part in the healing process by providing kids with caring adult volunteers, who model positive methods of communication.
+The kids have the opportunity to channel their emotions through the expressive art of photography, to learn creative problem solving and build trust working with others.

 Kids in Focus connects with youth through partner organizations serving those in need.
 Our partners include:

 - Arizona Friends of Foster Children (providing children in foster care with awards for opportunities that are not funded by government allowances)

 - Arizona Homeless Education Program (government program ensuring all children experiencing homelessness have access to public education)

 - Arizona Autism Charter Schools (tuition-free, public charter school focused on the educational needs of children with autism)